Outdoor Pool Opening Procedure,

 No sanitizer residual detected in the pool.
 The pool must be closed to evaluate the reason for the lack of sanitizer.
 Any broken equipment must be repaired; the pool must be shocked and reopened only when sanitizer levels are normalized.
 Hand feeding of sanitizer is not permitted.

 No working telephone.
 The pool must remain closed until the phone is in proper working order.
-Cell phones are not allowed.
+Cell phones must be pre-approved by OCHD (see article below).
 The emergency phone must be hardwired.

 No lifeguard on duty, if required.
 The pool must remain closed until a credentialed lifeguard is on duty.